jhuntdev/blest-py/README.md

 To learn more about BLEST, please refer to the white paper: https://jhunt.dev/BLEST%20White%20Paper.pdf

+For a front-end implementation in React, please visit https://github.com/jhunt/blest-react

 ## Features

 - Built on JSON - Reduce parsing time and overhead